Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

 We develop sensitivity analysis approaches to assess violations of this assumption in Section~\ref{sec:SensitivityFinal}.
-Under SUTVA and the no unmeasured confounding assumption, this causal quantity is identified from the observed data distribution via:
+Under SUTVA and no unmeasured confounding, this causal quantity is identified from the observed data distribution via:

 where $P(\boldsymbol{x})$ denotes the marginal probability measure of the covariates $\boldsymbol{X}$.
-Note that because the support of $g_{\boldsymbol{\delta}}$ is identical to the support of $f$, we do not have to invoke any positivity assumptions and the intervention does not require us to estimate outcomes for exposure combinations that are never observed in the data.

-The parameter $\boldsymbol{\delta}$ has a similar interpretation as the constant gradient of the log-likelihood ratio between the interventional and observational densities as in \citep{schindl2024incremental}:
+Note that because the support of $g_{\boldsymbol{\delta}}$ is identical to the support of $f$, we do not have to invoke any positivity assumptions and the intervention does not require us to estimate outcomes for exposure and covariate combinations that are never observed in the data.
+The parameter $\boldsymbol{\delta}$ can be interpreted as the gradient of the log-likelihood ratio between the interventional and observational densities \citep{schindl2024incremental}:

 This means that each component, $\delta_j$, quantifies the change in this log density ratio for an infinitesimal increase in the $j$-th exposure component, $w_j$.
 Intuitively, setting $\boldsymbol{\delta} = (1, 0, \dots, 0)^\top$ defines an intervention that tilts the distribution to favor higher values of the first exposure, $W_1$.